danshearer/COVID-19-UK-Science/README.md

 virus.

-The following two pieces represent hugely differing views from eminent scientists and mathematicians.
+The following two pieces represent hugely differing views from eminent scientists and mathematicians, which nevertheless agree on all principles.
 Unlike the UK science advice, a multiplicity of views is important for solid science to emerge.
 England has had regular events and intensive study on pandemic responses in places such as the [Cambridge Centre for the Study of Existential Risk](https://www.cser.ac.uk/) and their research on *Global Catastrophic Biological Risks* , and any of these could have been called on.